 This original intention for an Oman VAT system was confirmed by Oman's Minister of Commerce and Industry Ali bin Masoud Al Sunaidy during an interview with Bloomberg TV at the 2020 World Economic Forum in Davos at the beginning of the year.

-Since this January gathering in Switzerland, Oman’s draft VAT law has navigated its way along the country’s legislative path.
-The most recent development has been approval of the draft VAT law by the country’s Majlis Ash’ Shuras, the advisory council of Oman’s lower house, to the Sultanate’s State Council.
+Since this January 2020 gathering in Switzerland, Oman’s draft VAT law navigated its way along the country’s legislative path.
+Previous developments had seen the approval of the draft VAT law by the country’s Majlis Ash’ Shuras, the advisory council of Oman’s lower house, to the Sultanate’s State Council.

-As a result of this agreement, Oman will introduce VAT at a rate of 5%.
-When it does so it will become the fourth member of the GCC member state to introduce a VAT system: Saudi Arabia, Bahrain, and the United Arab Emirates have already done so.
+As a result of this agreement, Oman will introduce VAT at a rate of 5% in April 2021.
+When it does so it will become the fourth member of the GCC member state to introduce a VAT system: Saudi Arabia, Bahrain, and the United Arab Emirates having already done so.
+For more on the GCC Common VAT Agreement and recent developments in the Gulf click here.

 Talk to a Taxamo sales consultant about how we can help support your global tax management strategyContact Sales